-Records which this GP Practice may hold about you include the following:
+Records which this GP Practice may hold about you may include the following:

-- Details about you, such as your address and next of kin - Any contact the surgery has had with you, such as appointments, clinicvisits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations, such as laboratory tests, x-rays, etc. - Relevant information from other health professionals, relatives or your carers
+- Details about you, such as your address and next of kin - Any contact the surgery has had with you, such as appointments, clinic visits, emergency appointments, etc. - Notes and reports about your health - Details about your treatment and care - Results of investigations, such as laboratory tests, x-rays, etc. - Relevant information from other health professionals, relatives or those who care for you